-An investigation will be opened if the inquiry determines that the allegation and evidence raise a reasonable suspicion that scientific integrity was compromised (Manual § 7(e)).
-Both the informant and the respondent must be notified in writing that the allegation was referred to an investigation.
-At this stage, the respondent must be provided with a copy of the inquiry report, and have an opportunity to comment on it.
+An investigation will be opened if the inquiry determines that the allegation and evidence raise a reasonable suspicion that scientific integrity was compromised (Manual § 6(e)).
+The respondent must be notified in writing that the allegation was referred to an investigation.
+The respondent's comments will be considered during this phase if received prior to the completion of the investigation (Manual § 6(d)(2)(b)).

 The investigation should be conducted by a panel composed of a credentialed USDA personnel misconduct investigator and two or more agency/staff office employees with experience conducting or overseeing scientific activities.
 The ASIO may not be assigned to the panel but can provide administrative support.
-The investigation must involve a thorough review of the evidence and, if possible, written or oral statements from the complainant, the respondent, and any other witnesses able to provide reliable documentary or testimonial evidence (Manual § 7(e)(4)).
+The investigation must involve a thorough review of the evidence and, if possible, written or oral statements from the complainant, the respondent, and any other witnesses able to provide reliable documentary or testimonial evidence (Manual § 6(e)(4)).

-After reviewing the evidence and testimony, the panel must make recommendations about whether and to what extent scientific integrity was compromised, who is responsible, and what corrective actions are appropriate.
-The panel will share its recommendations in an investigation report that includes a description of the evidence reviewed, an analysis of how the preponderance of evidence supports the finding that scientific integrity has or has not been compromised, and a response to any contrary evidence including the respondent's affirmative defense recommendations of corrective or other administrative actions (Manual § 7(e)(5)).
+After reviewing the evidence and testimony, the panel must make recommendations about whether and to what extent scientific integrity was compromised, who is responsible, and what corrective actions are appropriate (Manual §6(e)(5).
+The panel will share its recommendations in an investigation report that includes a description of the evidence reviewed, an analysis of how the preponderance of evidence supports the finding that scientific integrity has or has not been compromised, and a response to any contrary evidence including the respondent's affirmative defense recommendations of corrective or other administrative actions (Manual § 6(e)(6)).

-The investigation should be completed within 120 days of the date on which agency/staff office leadership is notified that the inquiry determined an investigation was warranted (Manual § 7(e)(3)).
+The investigation should be completed within 120 days of the date on which agency/staff office leadership is notified that the inquiry determined an investigation was warranted (Manual § 6(e)(3)).
 The respondent should receive a copy of the investigation report and the evidence cited in the report, and should have at least 15 days to provide comments.
-The respondent's comments should be included in the final investigation report (Manual § 7(e)(6)(b)).
+The respondent's comments should be included in the final investigation report (Manual § 6(e)(6)(b)).